New life is born from garbage and ashes. (Innovation is Obsolete, 1971)

 Scrap is a useful resource but you have to start from scratch.23

-The imperative “to start from scratch” was the great clue.
+The imperative “to start from scratch” with “scrap” was the great clue.
 Following the method of phenomenology as exercised across multiple disciplines from philosophy and linguistics to physics, namely, to “start with output and ask what input leads to such output”24, the need was to start with solipsism as output “and ask what input leads to such output”.
 For solipsism, too, was first of all a possibility.
-And if possibilities were inherently plural, retracing solipsism to its root would equally expose other roots with other outputs.25 A different output than solipsism was exactly the imperative need.26
+And if possibilities were inherently plural, retracing solipsism to its root would equally expose other roots with other outputs.25 An output (or “effect”) other than solipsism was exactly the imperative need.26

-it is precisely the courage of [Wyndham] Lewis in pushing the Cartesian and Plotinian angelism to the logical point of the extinction of humanism and personality that gives his work such importance28
+it is precisely the courage of [Wyndham] Lewis in pushing the Cartesian and Plotinian angelism to the logical point of the extinction of humanism and personality that gives his work such importance29

 Managing The ‘Ascent’ from the Maelstrom today demands awareness that can be achieved only by going ‘Through the Vanishing Point’.
-(Take Today)29
+(Take Today)30

 - In Unlocking the Airwaves. ↩

 - For the death grip of empire and the term “empire building”, see ‘The subjugation of the human spirit‘.
-In the Toronto school, it was Harold Innis, of course, who first placed “empire” in question. ↩
+In the Toronto school, it was Harold Innis, of course, who first placed “empire” in question.
+But already in 1949 McLuhan saw the imperative need “to get out of the wire cage” (for reference and discussion, see McLuhan on Vico). ↩

 - See the passage from ‘Innovation is Obsolete’ above: “With Sputnik, Earth became an eco-box.” ↩